 Consult with Krystal

 I’ve known this guy, lets call him the architect, for a few years.
 He went to college with one of my roommates and sometimes goes out with us.
 He’s always made it clear that he is interested in me but I’ve always told him I would rather be friends.
 I told him I didn’t want to make things messy since I live with his friend but the truth is I’m just not attracted to him.
-I was cool with this choice as I thought I wasn’t being too picky.
-I just prefer men who are taller.

 Over these few years, I’ve used dating apps on and off.
 I’ve met a few guys that I dated for a couple months but nothing became serious.
 Then, I went on FIVE first dates that seemed promising where the guys ghosted right after.
 To be honest, this crushed my self-esteem and I wanted redemption.
 I decided to go out with my roommate when the architect would be there and I drunkenly hooked up with him.